RoloEdits/Bingo/README.md

 `30` `30` `30` + `60`

-I wil be using a 4 here, making each bonus sqaure worth four times the rows base amount.
+I will be using a 4 here, making each bonus sqaure worth four times the rows base amount.

 ![image](https://user-images.githubusercontent.com/12489689/169610387-b62a14bd-2c95-4233-b567-03b243801111.png)